 • Prevent militarized approaches to problems better solved through peaceful engagement.

-If you would like more information about AfP’s CVE Working Group, or other AfP Affinity Groups, contact Liz Hume, Senior Director for Programs & Strategies, at LHume@allianceforpeacebuilding.org.
+If you would like more information about AfP’s CVE Working Group, or other AfP Working Groups, contact Liz Hume, Vice President, at LHume@allianceforpeacebuilding.org.